“We are giants, lying here, who can make forests quiver”

 – Virginia Woolf, The Waves

-I studied English Literature at the University of Exeter, where I enjoyed the view so much that I decided to stick around for my MA and doctorate there too.
-I was awarded my PhD in 2015.
+I was awarded my PhD in 2015 from the University of Exeter.
 My thesis, “Playing Dead: Living Death in Early Modern Drama,” looked at occurrences of “living death” – a liminal state that exists between life and death, and which may be approached from either side – in early modern English drama and combined a broadly historicist approach with explorations of dramaturgy, ideas of stagecraft and performance.

-The purpose of this blog is sound off about the theatrical, literary, and educational matters that interest me.
-I write with no particular agenda, and – as in the classroom – aim to keep discussion as positive as possible.
-The best criticism, in my view, is always that which is constructive.
+The purpose of this blog is sound off about the literary, educational and social matters that interest me.
+I aim to keep discussion as positive as possible.
+Now, more than ever, kindness matters.

-If you find a piece interesting, please share via Twitter or Facebook, and feel free to leave a comment (especially if you disagree!).
+If you find a piece interesting, please share via social media, and feel free to leave a comment (especially if you disagree!).

 Dr James Alsop